Effective from 09/16/2021

 - Electronic communication, responsibility for access data

-- Measures for violation of duty
+- Measures following breaches of obligations

 - Period and termination of the User Agreement

-- Liability of Unite Network AG
+- Liability of Unite Network SE

 - Data protection

-32 Access to Unite API
+32 Access to the Unite API

 33 Prohibited actions